lucywyman/recipes/desserts/_posts/2017-05-03-chocolate-chip-cookies.md

 13. About 15 minutes before you’re ready to begin baking, place racks in the center and upper third of the oven and preheat your oven to 350°F.
-14. Scoop the dough in 2 tablespoon-sized balls onto the prepared baking sheets.
+14. Scoop the dough in 2 tablespoonspoon-sized balls onto the prepared baking sheets.
 Leave about 2″ between the cookies; they’ll spread as they bake.
 15. Sprinkle the cookies with sea salt, to taste — as much or as little as